A collection of Zoom portraits of female faculty.

 “I joined Penn State at a strange time, but my new colleagues have gone out of their way to make me and my family feel welcome,” she said.
 “The faculty and staff of ME never hesitates to answer questions and offer whatever support they can as I navigate my new role as a faculty member.”

-Mary Frecker is a professor of mechanical engineering and biomedical engineering, the Leighton Riess Chair in Engineering and the founding director of the Center for Biodevices at the Pennsylvania State University.
-She has previously served as associate department head for the graduate programs in mechanical and nuclear Engineering and as the director of the Bernard M. Gordon Learning Factory.
+Mary Frecker is the department head of mechanical engineering, a professor of mechanical engineering and biomedical engineering, the Leighton Riess Chair in Engineering and the founding director of the Center for Biodevices at the Penn State.
+She has previously served as associate department head for the graduate programs in mechanical and nuclear Engineering and as the director of the Learning Factory.
 As co-director of the Engineering Design Optimization Group (E-DOG) lab, Frecker conducts research in the area of optimal design of adaptive structures, targeted at applications ranging from aerospace systems to medical devices.

 “One of the great things about being a faculty member in Penn State ME is the abundance of opportunities to collaborate with top-notch researchers across disciplines,” she said.
 “My women faculty colleagues in particular exhibit this collaborative spirt and inspire me as a researcher, teacher and leader.”